wagle1996/people-counter-app/WRITEUP.md

 after that for converting model to IR i  downloaded SSD MobileNet V2 COCO model's .pb file using the model optimizer using the command. python /opt/intel/openvino/deployment_tools/model_optimizer/mo.py --input_model frozen_inference_graph.pb --tensorflow_object_detection_api_pipeline_config pipeline.config --reverse_input_channels --tensorflow_use_custom_operations_config /opt/intel/openvino/deployment_tools/model_optimizer/extensions/front/tf/ssd_v2_support.json

 In above command opt/intel/openvino/deployment_tools/model_optimizer/mo.py path is path to model optimizer file.
 The next argument input_model frozen_inference_graph.pb is the input model for conversion which is in pb format. next is configuration file . this is pipe line config file.
 I also reveresed the input channel.
 At last fed in the json file.the conversion was sucessful, it formed .xml file and .bin file.
-The Execution Time was about around 82 seconds.

 The Generated IR model files are :